decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 #### permute

-Apply the generated permutation on each character and returns the permuted data.
+Applies the generated permutation on each character and returns the permuted data.

 Arguments:
 - secret: A string of the plaintext secret.